endurantgames/52-first-dates/src/lexicon.md

-# Appendix: A Plural Lexicon {#lexicon}
+# A Plural Lexicon {#lexicon .nobreak}

-These are important terms about plural systems that you may to understand in order to play the game.
+These are important terms about plural systems that you may to understand in order to fully understand the game.
 These definitions are adapted from [Pluralpedia, the collaborative plurality dictionary](https://pluralpedia.org/).
 As always, our own notes are included in the footnotes, marked by our identifying emoji ([](#our-system){.page}).